rfilipo/RedBoto/README.md

-WP-Starter 6.4.3
+RedBoto 1.0.0
 ====================
+WPForge child theme

-### Updated August 21, 2017
+### Updated November, 13 2020

-WP-Starter is a [WordPress child theme](http://themeawesome.com/wordpress-child-theme) developed for use with [WP-Forge](http://themeawesome.com/responsive-wordpress-theme/).
-If you need more information about WordPress Child Themes or how to use them correctly, please view the [WordPress Codex section on child themes](http://codex.wordpress.org/Child_Themes)
+RedBoto is a WordPress theme made for theredboto.com project.
+It uses WPForge as main theme implementing a simple video-related theme with a black background and red typography.

+RedBoto is based on [Foundation for Sites](http://foundation.zurb.com/).

-### WP-Forge Support
+### Support
 If you need help with implementation or if you run into issues, please [post your questions/issues](https://github.com/tsquez/wp-starter/issues)

 Installation